 Copyright infringement and plagiarism do not go hand-in-hand.
 Not all cases of copyright infringement are cases of plagiarism as well, and vice versa.
 You can plagiarize content that does not qualify for copyright, and you can also commit infringement even if you have provided the necessary citation.

 When talking about copyright, the Digital Millennium Copyright Act (DMCA) almost always follows.
 The DMCA is a copyright law of the United States which was made to implement two 1996 treaties of the World Intellectual Property Organization (WIPO), as well as to heighten the penalties given to those who commit copyright infringement.

 As an evaluator, you must deal with copyright infringement issues before matters get worse.
 It is your duty to uphold the observance of applicable laws and ethical standards.

-One billion people, or 15 % of the world’s population, experience some form of disability, and disability prevalence is higher for developing countries.
-One-fifth of the estimated global total, or between 110 million and 190 million people, experience significant disabilities.
+Roughly 650 million people, or 10 % of the world’s population, experience some form of disability, and disability prevalence is higher for developing countries.

 How Does Website Accessibility Help These Users?

 Website accessibility helps users to understand and access a website’s information with the help of certain tools that aim to assist them in browsing a website.
 But, if a website is not optimized for accessibility, disabled users will have a hard time browsing a website.
 That said, building a user-friendly website is very important.